 Note that statutory sexual seduction is also considered a crime against moral turpitude in Nevada, so non-citizens convicted of it may be deported from the U.S."

-Nevada has a separate law specifically prohibiting sexual conduct between school employees (such as teachers) and pupils.
-If the school employee is twenty-one or older and the student is sixteen or older, any sexual conduct is punished as a category C felony in Las Vegas carrying:
+Nevada has separate laws specifically prohibiting sexual conduct between school employees (such as teachers) and pupils who are at least 16 years old.
+It is punished as a category C felony in Las Vegas carrying:

-- one to five years in Nevada State Prison, and
+- one to five years in prison, and

 - maybe up to $10,000 in fines